abdalla-abdelsalam/Password-Checker/README.md

 ## Description

-a script to check if your passwored has been leaked before
+a simple script to check if your passwored has been leaked before

 ## installation